albiosz/web-engineering-coding-playgrounds/README.md

   * apart from that, I didn't find necessary to put match in `try/catch` blocks, since it mostly depends on the provided code
     * added one extra around the method that renders the "Other bears".
 * [ ] (4) Adapt the code to use ``async/await`` instead of the ``then()``-callback hell and refactor the functions to use arrow function syntax instead of ``function()``-syntax.
+  * replaced all the regular functions with arrow functions
+  * in searchHighlighter had to replace `this` with `e.target`, since `this` is not the `.search` node while using an arrow function
 * [ ] (4) Eliminate the remaining bad coding practices that you can find.
 Take notes of why they are a bad practice and how you did fix it below.

 > **What bad coding practices did you find?
 Why is it a bad practice and how did you fix it?**